 Base Realignment and Closure (BRAC)

-Get information on the closure of Walter Reed Medical Center and realignment to Bethesda and Fort Belvoir and the impact on local communities and ongoing efforts by the County to address impacts of the changes.
+Get information on the realignment of the Walter Reed National Military Medical Center to Naval Support Activity Bethesda and Fort Belvoir and the impact on local communities and ongoing efforts by the County to address impacts of the changes.
 Also find helpful relocation information...more